reyemtm/agol-cache/README.md

 > [Exporting AGOL Feature Services](https://www.getbounds.com/blog/exporting-agol-feature-services/)
 Using NodeJS and Batches to Transform an ArcGIS Online Feature Service to GeoJSON

+**Version 0.3.0 fixed an error where some features were downloaded twice.
+It also adds the ability to add a prefix to the downloaded files.

 ```JavaScript
 const cache = require('agol-cache')